heshenghuan/LSTM-CRF/README.md

 ## Data Format

 The data format is basically consistent with the CRF++ toolkit.
 Generally speaking, training and test file must consist of multiple tokens.
 In addition, a token consists of multiple (but fixed-numbers) columns.
 Each token must be represented in one line, with the columns separated by white space (spaces or tabular characters).
 A sequence of token becomes a sentence.
-(So far, this program only supports data with 3-columns.)

-To identify the boundary between sentences, an empty line is put.
+To identify the boundary between sentences, an empty line is put. **It means there should be a '\n\n' between two different sentences.** So, if your OS is Windows, please check out what the boundary character really is.

 Here's an example of such a file: (data for Chinese NER)